pierlui/unitedCode/README.md

  date[MMDDYYYY]
  OutputMode[0 =ASCII 1=BINARY]

-This program is meant to be used in the pCT file storage system, i.e.: the input file dir is supposed to be: path/to/object/DATE/RUN#/Input the input file name is:
+This program is intended to be used in the pCT file storage system, i.e.: the input file dir is supposed to be: path/to/object/DATE/RUN#/Input the input file name is: